the-glue/react-router-keycloak/README.md

 ```
 const mapDispatchToProps = (dispatch) =>{
   return {
-    userLoggedIn: (loggedIn, token) => dispatch(userLoggedIn(loggedIn, token)),
+    userLoggedIn: (token) => dispatch(userLoggedIn(token)),
     userLoggedOut: () => dispatch(userLoggedOut())
   };
 }

 ```

-As you can see the userLoggedIn will return a boolean and a token.
+As you can see the userLoggedIn will return a token.
 This token can be used for further calls to backends.
-The boolean is a flag that can be stored in a reducer.

 ## Examples: